asmit990/hackathon-expensetracker/README.md

 # hackathon-expensetracker
-I'am this in 8 hours in the hackathon
+I made this in 8 hours in the hackathon